remcostoeten/empty/README.md

 ## Ingestion service

 The example service in `apps/analytics-service` uses SQLite via Drizzle.
 It validates payloads, scopes data per `projectId`, enriches geo from platform headers, and will synthesize a fingerprint server-side when the client did not provide one (using `ANALYTICS_FINGERPRINT_SECRET`).
 It can be deployed as a standalone collector behind any platform that forwards standard geo headers.【F:apps/analytics-service/src/server.ts†L1-L53】

+Optional geo lookup and rate-limit smoothing:

+- Provide comma-separated `IPINFO_TOKENS` (free tier supported) to rotate through multiple ipinfo tokens.
+- The service also includes ipapi and ipwho.is as keyless fallbacks and rotates through configured providers every few requests (`GEO_ROTATE_EVERY`, default 6).
+- Raw IPs are only used transiently for lookup; the resolver returns coarse geo and discards the address.

 Run locally after installing dependencies: